dupliaka/scriptbox/firefoxBookmarksGrid/README.md

     - Go to `Toolbar>Web Developer>Browser Toolbox`
     ![edit_chrome](https://github.com/dupliaka/scriptbox/blob/main/firefoxBookmarksGrid/demos/edit_chrome.gif)
     - Find your element by the inspector.
-    There you can edit & test some css properties in `userChrome.css` at `Style Editor` tab.
+    There you can edit & test some CSS properties in `userChrome.css` at `Style Editor` tab.

 4. Save changes and restart FF